 - North Coast species on the eastern or creek side of the main path

-- Non-north coast species opposite the Sensory Garden
+- New South Wales and Queensland species opposite the Sensory Garden

 - Various species in the Rainforest section